MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 | :--- | :--- |
 | `Alt` + `C` | `Ctrl` + `C` |

 ![Keyboard Remap Shortcut screenshot](../images/powertoys-keyboard-remap-shortcut.png)

-There are a few rules to follow when remapping shortcuts (these rules only apply on the "Shortcut" column):
+There are a few rules to follow when remapping shortcuts (these rules only apply to the "Shortcut" column):

 - Shortcuts must begin with a modifier key: <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, <kbd>Alt</kbd>, or <kbd>⊞ Win</kbd>
 - Shortcuts must end with an action key (all non-modifier keys): A, B, C, 1, 2, 3, etc.